cettia/cettia.github.io/_drafts/cettia-1-0-0-alpha2-released.md

 var socket = cettia.open(uri, {
     // Only for browser.
 This option allows to maintain this socket's life cycle even after navigation.
     // That means events which couldn't be sent to this socket due to navigation will be arriving in the next page.
-    // Therefore, you don't need to follow single page application model to wrokaround such issues.
+    // Therefore, you don't need to follow single page application model to workaround such issues.
     name: "main"
 });